Doctor Cyber: Other versions

-Doctor Cyber appears in the anthology series Wonder Woman: Black & Gold.
-In the story "How the Wonder Woman Was Brought Low by a Mouse But Captured the Stars" by Kurt Busiek, Doctor Cyber teamed up with Mouse Man to free the Human Firework from a secure laboratory.
-She is defeated when Wonder Woman goads Firework to use his powers to explode, knocking her out of the battle.

 In other media

 Television

-Doctor Cyber makes minor non-speaking appearances in Justice League Unlimited as a member of Gorilla Grodd's Secret Society.
-Prior to and during the episode "Alive!", Lex Luthor takes over the Society, but Grodd mounts a mutiny.
-Cyber sides with the latter, but is frozen by Killer Frost and killed by Darkseid along with Grodd's other loyalists.
+Doctor Cyber makes minor non-speaking appearances in Justice League Unlimited as a member of Gorilla Grodd's Secret Society before being killed by Darkseid.

 Film

 Doctor Cyber appears in Wonder Woman: Bloodlines, voiced by Mozhan Marnò.
-This version is an artificial intelligence and co-leader of Villainy Inc. They search for Themyscira and resurrect Medusa to invade the island for the goal of stealing their technology for profit, but the Gorgon betrays them and destroys Cyber.
+This version is an artificial intelligence and co-leader of Villainy Inc. before being killed by Medusa.

 Video games

-Doctor Cyber appears as an assist character in Scribblenauts Unmasked: A DC Comics Adventure.
+Doctor Cyber appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.